Islandora/documentation/docs/user-documentation/metadata.md

 # Metadata in Islandora 8

-> TL;DR: In Islandora 8, metadata is stored in _fields_ attached to _entities_ (nodes or media).
-Metadata values can be serialized as RDF in the form of JSON-LD before being submitted to Fedora and/or indexed in a triplestore.
+> TL;DR: In Islandora 8, metadata is stored in Drupal, in _fields_ attached to _entities_ (nodes or media).
+This allows us to interact with metadata (add, edit, remove, display, index in a search engine...) almost entirely using standard Drupal processes.
+If exporting this metadata to Fedora and/or a triplestore, the values are serialized to RDF using mappings that can be set for each bundle.

 !!! note "Drupal 8 Terminology"
     In Drupal 8, Fields can be attached to _bundles_ (sometimes called _entity sub-types_ -- e.g. Content types, Media types, Vocabularies) or _entities_ (e.g. Users).
 For more on Fields, see ["2.3 Content Entities and Fields"](https://www.drupal.org/docs/user_guide/en/planning-data-types.html) and ["6.3 Adding Basic Fields to a Content Type"](https://www.drupal.org/docs/user_guide/en/structure-fields.html) in the Official Drupal Guide.